 Now, let’s look at what kind of platform Kraken is in more detail.

 Kraken is a cryptocurrency exchange, but you already knew that, didn’t you?
-It allows users to trade with fiat currencies as well as for cryptocurrencies.
+It allows users to trade using fiat currencies as well as for cryptocurrencies.

 Note: A fiat currency is any currency that is supported by a government.
 They are the legal currencies of countries.
 Examples of fiat currencies are the US Dollar, the British Pound, and the Chinese Yuan.